Riding a bike? You could get a ticket

 Lieutenant Josh Sanders says if you are on a bike or in a car, you have to follow the same rules.

 “If you ride on the road, you are subject to all of the motor vehicle laws that are out there.”Lt.
-Josh Sanders – Wheeling PD
+Josh Sanders – Wheeling Police Department

 He says you still need to follow the traffic signals.

 “Don’t run red lights, don’t run stop signs, don’t pass stopped traffic.
 Operate your bicycle as if you are a car in traffic.”Lt.
-Josh Sanders – Wheeling PD
+Josh Sanders – Wheeling Police Department

 If you choose to ride your bike through a red light or stop sign and get hit by a car, you would be the one at fault.